Optimizing Sparse SYK

-\begin{remark} In the case of $a=3$, i.e. $p=\Theta(1/n^3)$, we note how the existing algorithms proposed by \cite{Herasymenko_2023, Hothem2023} outputting Gaussian states for sparse SYK when $p = \Theta(1/n^3)$ achieve $\Theta(\sqrt{n})$ with probability exponentially close to 1.
+\begin{remark} In the case of $a=3$, i.e. $p=\Theta(1/n^3)$, we note how the existing algorithms proposed by \cite{Herasymenko_2023, Hothem2023} outputting Gaussian states for sparse SYK when $p = \Theta(1/n^3)$ achieve $\Theta(\sqrt{n})$.
 This shows that with probability exponentially close to 1, the maximum eigenvalue of the sparse SYK model is $\Theta(\sqrt{n})$ when $p = \Theta(1/n^3)$, with the Gaussian state output of the above algorithms as a witness.
 However the expected maximum eigenvalue may differ from the dense SYK model by a constant factor, as opposed to the scaling in \cref{lemma:ssyk-expected-max}. \end{remark}